ddmms/mlip-testing/docs/source/user_guide/benchmarks/surfaces.rst

 Summary
 -------

-Performance in predicting adsorption energies for a oxygen on elemental slabs.
+Performance in predicting adsorption energies for oxygen on elemental slabs.

 Metrics
 -------